kehikko/kehikko.github.io/Setup.md

 ---
 ---

+# Setup
+Howto setup this framework for a new project.

 # Files
 Kernel searches it's basic setup files from `config/`-directory in project root folder.
 To be exactly specific, kernel searches these files from `<kernel.php>/../config`-directory.